Bitcoin and How It Works

 The principles behind Bitcoin first appeared in a white paper published online in late 2008 by an anonymous person or group named Satoshi Nakamoto.

-The concepts of Bitcoin were two different parts:
+The concepts of Bitcoin were two different parts: A Bitcoin private key and the blockchain ledger.

-A Bitcoin private key and the blockchain ledger.
-Bitcoin generates a private key for each Bitcoin holder unique to that individual.
+Bitcoin generates a private key for each Bitcoin holder that is unique to that individual.
 It comprises a random sequence of letters and numbers that unlocks a virtual vault containing the purchase.

-Bitcoin is a decentralized transaction system that allows people to send bitcoin to anyone anywhere in the world without banks, governments, or any other financial institution.
+Bitcoin is a decentralized transaction system that allows people to send Bitcoin to anyone anywhere in the world without banks, governments, or any other financial institution.

 Purchasing Bitcoin

 Bitcoin is purchased with real money and can be purchased in whole or in part, one coin at a time or a portion of a coin.
 Since it is a digital currency, it is not subject to inflation or manipulation like real money.
 Nakamoto created only 21 million Bitcoin, and that number never changed.
-There is around 3 million Bitcoin still available for mining.
+There are around 3 million Bitcoins still available for mining.
 Some experts predict that since the mining is slowing, the last blocks of Bitcoin will be mined by 2140.

 Bitcoin began publicly offered in 2010 at a fraction of a penny.
-But during the first quarter of 2011, the price increased to over a dollar per coin.
+However, during the first quarter of 2011, the price increased to over a dollar per coin.
 By 2017, the cost of Bitcoin suddenly skyrocketed to almost $20,000.

 The price of Bitcoin can be found and tracked on the Coinbase website.

 As of September 7, 2021, Bitcoin is an official and legal currency of El Salvador alongside the US dollar.
-The Central American nation became the first country to adopt Bitcoin as legal tender.
+The Central American nation became the first to adopt Bitcoin as legal tender.

 El Salvador President Nayib Bukele announced the Bitcoin meet-up.